tc39/proposal-regexp-v-flag/README.md

 ## High-level API

-Within regular expression patterns, we propose enabling the following syntax:
+Within regular expression patterns, we propose enabling the following functionality.
+We have not yet settled on several issues including single vs. double punctuation, some distinct prefix to not break existing expressions (see FAQ), etc.

 ```
 // difference/subtraction